blaize-tech/wallet-extension/test/unit/development/sample-changelog.md

 - Replaced identicons with jazzicons.
 - Fixed glitchy transitions.
 - Added support for capitalization-based address checksums.
-- Send value is no longer limited by javascript number precision, and is always in ETH.
+- Send value is no longer limited by javascript number precision, and is always in AC.
 - Added ability to generate new accounts.
 - Added ability to locally nickname accounts.